Your first online course launch plan [evergreen launch]

 Starts with a lead magnet, followed by slightly spaced-out nurture emails, leading into a daily promotional sequence:

-I also like to include a personal follow-up email for non-buyers, asking if there's a particular reason they chose not to enroll for now.
-This often gives valuable insights into gaps in your message.
+I also like to include a personal follow-up email for non-buyers in my online course launch plan, asking if there’s a particular reason they chose not to enroll for now.
+This often gives valuable insights into gaps in your course launch messaging.

 Webinar funnel launch calendar